Pandaptable/cs-launch-options/README.md

 `mc.py` is for use with `launch-options.txt` and the output of `find-hashes`

+I have a file up to 11 characters (10 character launch option) of hash collisions, if you want access to search through feel free to reach out.

+it's **1.8 GB** lmfao (148873221 collisions)

 other commands
 ```
 # check count of unnmapped launch options